How to Select An EB-5 Regional Center to Sponsor Your Project

 EB-5 Regional Center Geographic Considerations

-Over time, the geographic regions approved by USCIS have become smaller, and so newer EB-5 regional centers are likely to have smaller geographic scopes than older regional centers.
+Over time, the geographic regions approved by the USCIS have become smaller, and so newer EB-5 regional centers are likely to have smaller geographic scopes than older regional centers.
 For instance, some of the older EB-5 regional centers have geographic scopes that span entire states, and in some cases, multiple states.
-Newer regional centers, on the other hand, tend to have geographic scopes spanning ten to fifteen counties, and sometimes even less.
+Newer regional centers, on the other hand, tend to have geographic scopes spanning only 10 to 15 counties, and sometimes even less.

 EB-5 Regional Center Diligence

-The first step in the diligence process for a project developer is to determine which USCIS approved EB-5 regional center(s) have the required geographic coverage to sponsor the EB-5 project.
-The second step is to interview / diligence the potential EB-5 regional centers that meet the geographic requirements and determine which regional center operator is the best fit for the project.
-This vetting process should take into consideration the regional center’s fees, available services, history, reputation, and track record in the EB-5 space.
-This process is critical as there are over 750 approved EB-5 regional centers today, but many of the regional center operators are not professional and do not have the infrastructure in place to successfully sponsor EB-5 projects and meet USCIS compliance standards.
+The first step in the due diligence process for a project developer is to determine which USCIS approved EB-5 regional center(s) have the required geographic coverage to sponsor the EB-5 project.
+The second step is to interview the potential EB-5 regional centers that meet the geographic requirements and determine which regional center operator is the best fit for the project.
+This vetting process should consider the regional center’s fees, available services, history, reputation, and track record in the EB-5 space.
+This process is critical as there are hundreds of approved EB-5 regional centers today, but many of the regional center operators are not professional and do not have the infrastructure in place to successfully sponsor EB-5 projects and meet USCIS compliance standards.

 Key Questions to Ask When Evaluating an EB-5 Regional Center